Meissner-Like Currents of Photons in Anomalous Superradiant Phases

-$\alpha_n$ can be analytically solved by minimizing the ground-state energy $E_g$ (see Supplementary Materials~\cite{supple}).
-The configurations of local displacements are equivalently characterized by the spin vector $S_n$ along the real $A_n$ axis and the imaginary $B_n$ axis in Fig.~\ref{phasediagram}(a).
-The corresponding local photon distribution is represented by $\langle a_n^{\dagger}a_n\rangle=|\alpha_n|^2$.
-Both $\alpha_n$ and the mean photons serve as order parameters to distinguish different superradiant phases by tuning the magnetic field $\theta$ and the hopping ratio $J_1/J_2$ in Fig.~\ref{phasediagram}(b).
+The displacement $\alpha_n$ can be analytically solved by minimizing the ground-state energy $E_g$ (see SM~\cite{supple}).
+Fig.~\ref{phasediagram}(a) shows the local displacement configurations along the real $A_n$ and imaginary $B_n$ axis in $N=10$ system.
+The local photon number is given by $\langle a_n^{\dagger}a_n\rangle=|\alpha_n|^2$.
+Distinguished superradiant phases are identified by tuning $\theta$ and $J_1/J_2$.

-(i) Ferromagnetic superradiant phase (FSR): For strong interspecies hopping above the critical value $(J_1/J_2)_c$, the system exhibits a FSR phase in the momentum state $k=0$ in Fig.~\ref{model}(b).
-The dominant NN coupling energy $E_{\text{NN}}$ yields a real $\alpha_n$ with the same sign.
-It corresponds to the analogous spin vector $S_n=(A_n,0)$, exhibiting a ferromagnetic-like configuration.
-Remarkably, the average photon number exhibits an asymmetric distribution between two-species cavities, resulting from the alternating magnetic flux $\theta$ and $\pi-\theta$ in neighboring plaquettes when $\theta\neq\pi/2$, as depicted in Fig.~\ref{phasediagram}(b).
-This is in contrast to the symmetric distribution seen when $\theta$ equals $\pi/2$.
+(i) Ferromagnetic superradiant (FSR) phase : For strong interspecies hopping above the critical value $(J_1/J_2)_c$, the system exhibits a FSR phase at $k=0$ in Fig.~\ref{model}(b).
+The dominant NN coupling energy $E_{\text{NN}}$ yields a real $\alpha_n$ of the same sign, exhibiting a ferromagnetic-like configuration.
+Remarkably, the average photon numbers between odd and even cavities exhibit an asymmetric distribution for $\theta \neq \pi/2$ (see SM), which is distinct from the previous symmetric FSR phase~\cite{PhysRevLett.129.183602}.
+It attributes the alternating magnetic flux $\theta$ and $\pi-\theta$ in adjacent plaquettes for $\theta \neq \pi/2$, unlike the symmetric distribution at $\theta=\pi/2$.

-Below $(J_1/J_2)_c$, the intraspecies coupling energy $E_{\text{NNN}}$ in the same species becomes dominated, which yields three superradiant phases by tuning the flux $\theta$:
+Below $(J_1/J_2)_c$, the dominant coupling energy within the same species, $E_{\text{NNN}}$, results in three distinct superradiant phases by tuning $\theta$:

-(ii)Meisser superradiant phase (MSR): For $\theta_{c1}<\theta<\theta_{c2}$ around $\pi/2$, the second term of $E_{\text{NNN}}$, influenced by $\mathrm{sin}\theta$, dominates over the first term.
-The system enters a MSR phase in Fig.~\ref{phasediagram}.
-In particular, Fig.~\ref{model} (b) shows the second-order phase transition from the NP to MSR phase with the momentum $k=\pm \pi/3$ at $\theta=\pi/2$.
-The critical values $\theta_{c1}$ and $\theta_{c2}$ are marked by abrupt changes in ground-state energy $E_g$ in Fig.~\ref{phasediagram} (c), signaling first-order phase transitions from the MSR to two different superradiant phases.
-The local displacement $\alpha_n$ is complex and exhibits non-collinear alignment in the $A_n-B_n$ plane, which has some similarities to in-plane magnetization orientation in the $xy$ plane of chiral spins with $S_n=(A_n,B_n)$.
+(ii) Meissner superradiant (MSR) phase : For $\theta_{c1}<\theta<\theta_{c2}$ near $\pi/2$, the second term of $E_{\text{NNN}}$, influenced by $\mathrm{sin}\theta$, dominates and induces the MSR phase.
+Specifically, at $\theta=\pi/2$, the MSR phase is characterized by the closing of the excitation gap at momentum $k=\pm \pi/5$ as shown in Fig.~\ref{phasediagram} (d).
+The corresponding local displacement $\alpha_n$ is complex and displays a noncollinear pattern within the $(A_n,-B_n)$ plane, akin to the chiral spin magnetization in the $x-y$ plane.
+An abrupt change in ground state energy $E_g$ at $\theta_{c1}$ and $\theta_{c2}$ in Fig.~\ref{phasediagram}(c) indicate first order phase transitions from the MSR to distinct superradiant phases.